 Investing in the stock market 📈

 While on paper it looks like it would be great to stay invested in the market while it’s going up but sell in time to avoid any crashes, unfortunately in practice, this feat is impossible to pull off consistently in the long term.
 There is no system that can reliably predict future stock prices.

 This has been extensively studied and written about.
 Check out our recommended resources for some book-length explanations.
 For a shorter introduction on why market timing is A Bad Idea, see this blog article on Bogleheads.

 If that doesn’t convince you, maybe one of these pithy quotes will: The Smartest Things Ever Said About Market Timing from CBS.

-Note that these principles don’t only apply to active or day traders looking to make money off short term fluctuations in prices, but also to long term investors who might be tempted to hold off investing and wait for a crash before entering the market.
+Note that these principles don’t only apply to active or day traders looking to make money off short term fluctuations in prices, but also to long term investors who might be tempted to hold off investing and wait for the bottom of a crash before entering the market.

 By waiting for the perfect time to invest, you can end up missing periods with high returns.
 When it comes to planning your personal finances and investing, you should remember this proverb: